Ansalos/Graduation-Project/README.md

    - Automates the self-play reinforcement learning process to train the network.

 9. **Analyze_Decisions.py**
-   - Script for loading `puct_decisions.csv` and extracting decision rules using decision trees.
+   - Script for loading `puct_decisions.csv` or `puct_logic_only.csv` and extracting decision rules using decision trees.

 10. **RuleBasedPUCTPlayer.py**
     - Implements **Mode 9**: A lightweight, symbolic player that mimics patterns from PUCT simulations using logic rules based on features like Q-value, visit count, prior, and move degree.